reynard-testing/reynard/README.md

 }
 ```

-Reynard will automatically plan different combinations of faults to verify
+Reynard will automatically plan distinct combinations of faults to verify the system's behaviour.

 ## Capabilities

 ### Precise Fault Injection

-Reynard's instrumentation can precisely capture the
+Reynard's instrumentation can precisely identify events in the system and injection faults for those events.
+For example, we can inject faults based on temporal and causal relation, e.g., the event when service `X` sends a second request to a specific endpoint of service `Y` when called by service `Z`.

+### Broad Applicablility

+Reynard can function in any system that supports modern distributed tracing, and be configured with a reverse-proxy side-card pattern (similar to another common tool in MA: service meshes).

 ## Installation